mobven/momentum-appium-boilerplate/README.md

-# Momentum Appium Sample
+# Momentum Appium Boilerplate

 ![GitHub Logo](/logo.png)

-A small node library helps you to run your Momentum scripts from your own terminal.
+A small node starter-kit that helps you to run your Momentum scripts from your own terminal.

 ## Getting Started